According to a Government of Ontario report, there are approximately 100,000 PSWs in Ontario.

 - Type and amount of experience

 Therefore, the PSW job description can be personalized and customized according to the type of support someone needs.

 Often tasks performed are based on the patient-specific care plan put together by Registered Healthcare Professional(s).

-Although job description of a Personal Support Worker is determined by many factors however, one very important consideration to keep in mind is that, regardless of the experience and skills, a PSW always work with the patients, residents or a client whose health is fairly predictable and are considered to be medically and clinically stable.
+Although the job description of a Personal Support Worker is determined by many factors, however, one very important consideration to keep in mind is that, regardless of the experience and skills, a PSW always work with the patients, residents, or a client whose health is fairly predictable and are considered to be medically and clinically stable.

 The PSW job description will always vary but in general, some of the common duties are: